Speech-Interaction-Technology-Aalto-U/itsp/Self_supervised_learning.md

 **Figure 1:** A schematic view of APC model for self-supervised learning.
 Speech signal is first represented by log-Mel spectral envelope features **y**(t).
 APC encoder, usually implemented as a multilayer perceptron (MLP), processes each spectral frame one-by-one and transforms them into latent representations **z**(t).
 The history of **z**(t) values up to present time, $t \in [... ,t_0-2, t_0-1, t_0]$, is processed by a context model (e.g., a RNN, Transformer or CNN), producing a context embedding **c**($t_0$).
 The context embedding is then projected linearly to produce a prediction  **y***(${t_0}+k$) of a future log-Mel frame **y**(${t_0}+k$) at the given prediction distance *k*.
 Mean absolute error between the predicted and true future frame is then used as the loss function and minimized during neural network training.
 After the training, latent vectors **z**(t) or context vectors **c**(t) can be used as inputs to a downstream task.

 The advantage of SSL methods is that they do not require labeled data to operate, which allows their training on much larger datasets than what is typically available for a speech processing task.
-For instance, consider the case of deploying a speech emotion recognition (SER) system for a new use context: There may only be a few hours of representative speech data with emotion labels to train the system.
-However, there may be hundreds or thousands of hours of unlabeled data available in the same or similar language.
-By first learning the general characteristics of speech with SSL, and then using the SSL model or its features as the starting point for an emotion classifier, a potentially much more accurate model can be created.
-In practice, SSL pre-training has turned out to be so useful that a large proportion of modern speech applications, such as automatic speech recognition, nowadays make use of it as an integral part of system development (ref).
+For instance, consider the case of deploying an automatic speech recognition (ASR) system for a new language or dialect: There may only be a few hours of representative speech data with phonemic or text transcriptions to train the system.
+However, there may be substantially more unlabeled speech data available in the same or similar languages.
+By first learning the general acoustic and statistical characteristics of speech with SSL, one can then fine-tune the system to connect the learned representations with symbolic linguistic representations of the language.
+This potentially results in a much more accurate ASR model than what could be achieved by applying normal supervised learning to the small labeled data directly.

+In practice, SSL-based pre-training has turned out to be so powerful that a large proportion of modern speech technology systems make use of it as an integral part of the system development (ref).

 ## Two basic types of SSL models for speech